MS Graduate Research Assistant

 I am pursuing a master’s degree in the Department of Horticulture at Michigan State University under supervision of Dr. Erik Runkle.
-My research interests lie in floriculture, lighting technology, plant growth regulator (PGR), environmental controls of greenhouse and greenhouse production.
+My research interests lie in floriculture and leafy greens, lighting technology (greenhouse & indoor), plant growth regulator (PGR), environmental controls of greenhouse and greenhouse production.

 Besides research, I like cooking/baking, sports and growing plants (ornamentals and succulent plants especially).